algolia/algoliasearch-magento-2/README.md

 -------

-🔎 Need help?
-For feedback, bugs, or issues with the extension, please contact us at [support@algolia.com](mailto:support@algolia.com).
-Please include your Magento version, extension version, application ID if needed, and steps to reproducing your issue.
+🔎  &nbsp; **Need help?** Check out our [Technical Troubleshooting Guide](https://www.algolia.com/doc/integration/magento-2/troubleshooting/technical-troubleshooting/).
+For feedback, bug reporting, or unresolved issues with the extension, please contact us at [support@algolia.com](mailto:support@algolia.com).
+Please include your Magento version, extension version, application ID, and steps to reproducing your issue.
+Add additional information like screenshots, screencasts, and error messages to help our team better troubleshoot your issues.

 -------